 Looking for something different to do this New Year’s Eve?
-The City of Mobile, Alabama welcomes over 50,000 people each year to their MoonPie Over Mobile New Year’s celebration.
-Party the night away as you await the main event – a 600 pound giant MoonPie drop at midnight complete with a laser light show and fireworks.
+The City of Mobile, Alabama welcomes over 50,000 people each year to their unique New Year’s celebration, MoonPie over Mobile.
+Party the night away as you watch a 600 pound giant MoonPie drop at midnight, complete with a laser light show and fireworks.
 Welcome the new year with a little Mardi Gras flavor.
 After all, carnival season is just around the corner.

 Thousands of people gather in the streets of downtown Mobile to await the moment when the giant MoonPie drops from the sky, signifying the dawn of a new year as well as a new carnival season.
-USA Today Travel lists Mobile’s New Year’s Celebration as one of the 16 most unusual New Year’s Eve drops in the country.
-MoonPie Over Mobile is featured in both O, The Oprah Magazine, and Garden and Gun Magazine, both having named the celebration as a must-do New Year’s Eve event.
-TODAY, and Good Morning America have called MoonPie Over Mobile one of the most unique and fun celebrations in the country.
+USA Today Travel lists the Mobile, AL New Year’s Celebration as one of the 16 most unusual New Year’s Eve drops in the country.
+MoonPie Over Mobile is featured in both O, The Oprah Magazine, and Garden and Gun Magazine.
+Both named the celebration as a must-do New Year’s Eve event.
+As a matter of fact, TODAY, and Good Morning America have called MoonPie Over Mobile “one of the most unique and fun celebrations in the country.”

 Significance of the MoonPie

-As the oldest city in the state of Alabama, the city of Mobile is steeped in tradition.
-Founded in 1702 by the French, Mobile is the home of America’s very first Mardi Gras celebration.
+Founded in 1702 by the French, the city of Mobile is the home of America’s very first Mardi Gras celebration.
 Yes, you read that correctly.
 While New Orleans may hold notoriety for the event, Mardi Gras actually started in the port city of Mobile, Alabama.

-If you’re familiar with Mardi Gras festivities you know the MoonPie is a staple “throw” for revelers.
+If you’re familiar with Mardi Gras festivities, you know the MoonPie is a staple “throw” for revelers.
 First thrown from Mardi Gras floats in 1952, MoonPies have become Mobile’s favorite “throw.”
-The czity of Mobile actually consumes more than 4 million MoonPies annually.
+The City of Mobile actually consumes more than 4 million MoonPies annually.
 Seriously.
-You can find these tasty treats sold in local grocery store shelves year-round.
-The MoonPie is kind of a big deal here in the South.

 World’s Largest, Edible MoonPie

 Each New Year’s celebration kicks off at the Renaissance Riverview Hotel Plaza with the presentation of the world’s largest, edible MoonPie.
 The massive delicacy prepared by the Chattanooga Bakery, bakers of the original MoonPie, will be cut and fed to 200 people.
-This usually draws a large crowd so make sure to arrive early.
+As can be seen in the image above, this usually draws a large crowd.
+Make sure to arrive early.

 Second Line Parade